 Amy Winehouse may have considered herself less of a star and more of a smoldering candle casting a dim glow over the booze-soaked patrons in a smoky basement club, adding to the romantic danger of it all.

-But not many flames burned as brightly as hers did before the demons she commemorated in song extinguished it when she was only 27 years old.
+But not many flames burned as brightly as hers did before the addiction she commemorated in song extinguished her light when she was only 27 years old.

 Winehouse had a lived-in voice that dripped with experience and belied her youth, as if she was born to warble torch songs; a musicality that defied her era; and a seemingly bottomless well of despair from which she conjured her raw, self-deprecating lyrics over the course of two albums released during her lifetime.

-The British artist would have turned 35 on Friday, and both her music and her impact on fellow artists endures, as does her parents' work in her name to help at-risk youth in London through the Amy Winehouse Foundation.
+The English artist would have turned 38 on Sept.
+14, and both her music and her impact on fellow artists endures, as does her parents' work in her name to help at-risk youth in London through the Amy Winehouse Foundation, started 10 years ago.

-"The songs I got signed on were the songs that I wrote completely on my own, and if it wasn't for her, that wouldn't have happened," Adele said while performing in Boston on Winehouse's birthday two years ago.
+"The songs I got signed on were the songs that I wrote completely on my own, and if it wasn't for her, that wouldn't have happened," Adele said while performing in Boston on Winehouse's birthday in 2016.
 "And so I owe 90 percent of my career to her."

 "The methodology behind what I've done is that, when they wanted me to be sexy, or they wanted me to be pop, I always f--kin' put some absurd spin on it that made me feel like I was still in control," Lady Gaga says in her 2017 documentary Gaga: Five Foot Two.
 "So you know what?
 If I'm gonna be sexy on the VMAs, and sing about the paparazzi, I'm going to do it while I'm bleeding to death and reminding you of what fame did to Marilyn Monroe, the original Norma Jean, and what it did to Anna Nicole Smith, and what it did to…."
 She paused.
 "Yeah.
 You know who."